Middletown, Dauphin County, Pennsylvania: 19th century

+20th century

 Middletown is located 3 miles (5 km) north of the Three Mile Island Nuclear Power Plant.
 The Unit #2 reactor at the Three Mile Island Nuclear Power Plant suffered a partial meltdown in 1979, causing then Pennsylvania governor Dick Thornburgh to order the evacuation of pregnant women and pre-school children from the area.
 Within days, 140,000 people had left the area.
 President Jimmy Carter visited Middletown's Community Building to calm the nerves of anxious residents.

 Because the town is old, diverse historic architectural styles abound.
 Middletown has everything from log houses, some whose construction is obscured by modern siding, to Victorian mansions, and beyond.
 The Simon Cameron House and Bank, B'nai Jacob Synagogue, St. Peter's Kierch, Charles and Joseph Raymond Houses, Henry Smith Farm, and Swatara Ferry House are listed on the National Register of Historic Places.

 Geography

 Middletown is located in southern Dauphin County at 40°11′55″N 76°43′46″W (40.198491, -76.729326).
 Its southern border is along the Susquehanna River, and its eastern border is formed by Swatara Creek, across which is the borough of Royalton.
 Pennsylvania Route 230 (Main Street) leads northwest 10 mi to the center of Harrisburg and southeast 8 mi to Elizabethtown.
 Via the PA 283 expressway it is 28 mi southeast to Lancaster.
 The Pennsylvania Turnpike (Interstate 76) passes through the northern part of the borough, but the nearest access is 4 mi west near Highspire.

 According to the U.S. Census Bureau, the borough has a total area of 5.4 sqkm, of which 5.3 sqkm is land and 0.1 sqkm, or 2.33%, is water.